renanthera/simc-wiki/RaidEvents.md

     raid_events+=/pull,pull=03,bloodlust=0,delay=010,enemies="big add":300000|"medium add":200000|"small add":100000
     raid_events+=/pull,pull=04,bloodlust=1,delay=010,enemies="big boss":1000000
   ```

+  This event supports the Season 3 M+ Encrypted affix by allowing mobs with the `RELIC_` name prefix to spawn an extra automation mob when it is the first relic of the pull to die, which also despawns all other relic mobs in the pull.
+Upon its death the new automation mob will trigger the appropriate effect defined by the _relic_ option to the sim players.
+The automation mob's hp scales with the keystone level, and uses the sim-wide _keystone_level_ option to scale the hp pool, as well as the _keystone_pct_hp_ value to limit the resulting hp pool to approximate a specific player's contribution to killing the mob together with the group.

 # Casting
   The _casting_ keyword allows you to make a raid event that will make the target to cast a spell your players must interrupt.
 There is no action condition relative to the target's casting but off-gcd interrupts do not need to be present in the actions list: they will be automatically used by the Simulationcraft.